napatech/dpdk/ntacc_readme.md

 ## Compiling the Napatech NTACC PMD driver <a name="compiling"></a>

 ##### Environment variable <a name="Environment"></a>
-In order to compile the NTACC PMD the NAPATECH3_PATH environment variable must be set.
+In order to compile the NTACC PMD, the NAPATECH3_PATH environment variable must be set.
 This tells DPDK where the Napatech driver is installed.

 `export NAPATECH3_PATH=/opt/napatech3`

 /opt/napatech3 is the default path for installing the Napatech driver.
 If the driver is installed elsewhere, that path must be used.

 ##### Configuration setting  <a name="configuration"></a>
-To enable DPDK to compile NTACC PMD a configuration setting must be set in the file common_base.
+To enable DPDK to compile NTACC PMD, a configuration setting must be set in the file common_base.

 `CONFIG_RTE_LIBRTE_PMD_NTACC=y`

 Three other configurations settings can be used to change the behaviour of the NTACC PMD:

 - Hardware based or software based statistic:
-This setting is used to select between software based and hardware based statistic.
+This setting is used to select between software based and hardware based statistics.
 <br>`CONFIG_RTE_LIBRTE_PMD_NTACC_USE_SW_STAT=n`

 - Disable default filter: